 IT challenges.
 Data breaches.
 Theft and fraud.
 Regulatory obligations.
 Employee wellbeing… Traditional risk management processes may not be enough to cope with the varied operational risks of 2022, and a robust risk management strategy is a necessity for businesses.

 Cyberattacks and data breaches, for example, are best dealt with using an enterprise risk management strategy (ERM).
 This method is proactive, reliable, and more suited to handling today’s risks.
 ERM also provides you with a greater senior-level view of the risks your organisation needs to manage, helping you to better collaborate, allocate resources and prioritise risks.

 Risk management software also brings numerous benefits.
-If the pandemic has proved anything, it’s that operational risk management in financial institutions will need to ensure they have the best tools and strategies in place to ensure that their strategies are effective.
+If recent years have proved anything, it’s that operational risk management in financial institutions will need to ensure they have the best tools and strategies in place to ensure that their strategies are effective.
 Investment in technology, as well as adopting an ERM strategy, can support you.
 Find out more about ERM in our latest white paper: Who owns enterprise risk?